Syn. Tendipes anthracinus - Townes, 1945

 Pupa: Mean length about 12 mm.
 Late pupa almost black.

 Frontal tubercles with a short seta.
-Lateral setae on Segments 2 to 4 have 3, 4 and 4 short lateral hairs respectively, while segments 5 to 7 have 4 lateral setae and segment 8 has 5.
+Lateral setae on Segments II to IV have 3, 4 and 4 short lateral hairs respectively, while segments V to VII have 4 lateral setae and segment VIII has 5.

-Larva a large melanotus type, length about 10.5 - 22.0 mm; ventral tubules about equal length.
+Fourth instar larva a large bathophilus type, length about 10.5-22.0 mm; ventral tubules about equal length and longer than posterior prolegs.
 Later studies suggest the larva may be a thummi-type as C. anthracinus, but those populations need to be studied further.

-Mentum width 220 µm, with broad c1 tooth, c2 teeth relatively well separated (type I or II); 4th laterals reduced at least to level of 5th laterals (type II).
+Mentum width 220 µm, with broad c1 tooth, c2 teeth relatively well separated (type I or II); 4th laterals reduced at least to level of 5th laterals (type II), which in Rempel's material project beyond the level of 3rd to 6th laterals.
+Pecten epipharyngis with 16-18 blunt teeth.

 Mandible with 3rd inner tooth pale.